idursulfase (Intravenous route)

 Precautions While Using idursulfase

-It is very important that your doctor check your progress at regular visits.
-This will allow your doctor to see if the medicine is working properly and check you for unwanted effects that may be caused by idursulfase .
+It is very important that your doctor check your or your child's progress at regular visits.
+This will allow your doctor to see if the medicine is working properly and check you for unwanted effects that may be caused by idursulfase.

 idursulfase Side Effects